beyarkay/masters-thesis/src/05_results.md

 The confusion matrix for the FFNNs trained on 51 classes shows a strong principle diagonal.
-It also shows mispredictions where class 50 was classified as one of the other classes $0, 1, \ldots, 49$ as represented by the row at the bottom of the confusion matrix.
-There are also a number of mispredictions where one of the classes $0, 1, \ldots, 49$ were classified as class 50, represented by the column at the right of the confusion matrix.
-There are relatively few mispredictions where one gesture class was mispredict as another gesture class.
+It also shows mispredictions where class 50 was classified as one of the other classes $0, 1, \ldots, 49$.
+This is indicated by the row at the bottom of the confusion matrix.
+There are also a number of mispredictions where one of the classes $0, 1, \ldots, 49$ were classified as class 50.
+This is indicated by the column at the right of the confusion matrix.
+There are relatively few mispredictions where one gesture class is mispredict as another gesture class.

-The precision-recall plot for these FFNNs shows that all FFNNs have a large variance in their performance with standard deviations of the $F_1$-score of 0.395, 0.411, and 0.306 for the 5-, 50-, and 51-class models respectively.
+The precision-recall plot for these FFNNs shows that all FFNNs have a large variance in their performance, with standard deviations of the $F_1$-score of 0.395, 0.411, and 0.306 for the 5-, 50-, and 51-class models respectively.
 The maximum performance of the models was 1, 0.997, and 0.772 for the 5-, 50-, and 51-class models respectively.